noi-techpark/authentication-server/readme.md

 docker-compose stop
 ```

+The website will be accessible at [http://localhost:8080/](http://localhost:8080/).
 The default username for the master realm is "admin" and the password "password".

 ### SMTP Server